Telemachy: Telemachus' rites of passage

 Homeric scholarship generally recognizes the Telemachy as the story of its eponymous hero's journey from boyhood to manhood.
+(Note: See, e.g., the 2007 reprint of the Companion to the Richmond Lattimore translation; (Note: Peter V. Jones, Homer's Odyssey: A Companion to the English Translation of Richmond Lattimore (Carbondale, Ill.: Southern Illinois University Press; Bristol: Bristol Classical Press, 1988 (repr.
+1992, 1998, 2004)).) the 1993 Commentary to the Robert Fitzgerald translation; (Note: Robert J. Hexter, A guide to the Odyssey: a commentary on the English translation of Robert Fitzgerald (NY: Vintage Books, 1993).) and James Morrison's 2007 commentary, A Companion to Homer's Odyssey.
+(Note: James Morrison, A companion to Homer's Odyssey (Westport, Conn.: Greenwood Press, 2003).))
 It is only after having gone through this journey that Telemachus will be equipped to help Odysseus kill the suitors in Book 22.
 His first step toward Homer's ideal of manhood is a figurative one: in Book 1 Penelope tries to dictate what songs a bard should sing for the suitors.
 Telemachus (345ff.) admonishes her, and directs her to go back to her room; this signals the first time that Telemachus asserts himself as the head of the household in the Odyssey.

-In Book 2 Telemachus further tries to assert his authority when he calls an Assembly and demands that the suitors leave his estate.
+In Book 2, Telemachus further tries to assert his authority when he calls an Assembly and demands that the suitors leave his estate.
 But since Telemachus is, in his own words (61-2), "a weakling knowing nothing of valor," the suitors refuse, blaming Penelope for their staying so long.
 Telemachus then announces his intention to visit Sparta and Pylos in search of news about his father.
 This first journey away from home is an important part of the figurative journey from boyhood to manhood.

-In Book 3 Telemachus is schooled in the ancient Greek social contract between hosts and their houseguests.
+In Book 3, Telemachus is schooled in the ancient Greek social contract between hosts and their houseguests.
 The concept, called xenia, is simple: the host should offer the houseguest anything he wants, and the houseguest should not abuse this generosity, for he might find himself playing the part of host in the future.
 Nestor, the king of Pylos, exemplifies this social contract.
 Furthermore, Nestor's storytelling allows Homer to relate myths that fall outside of the Odysseys purview.
 He reflects on the Trojan War, praising Odysseus for his cunning.
 Telemachus begins to learn and appreciate what kind of man his father was.
 The story Nestor tells of Orestes in particular serves as a role model for Telemachus to emulate: just as Orestes killed the overbearing suitor who occupied his father Agamemnon's estate, so should Telemachus kill the suitors and reclaim his own father's estate.